Dyson V11 Outsize Review

 Dyson V11 Outsize nozzle

-The Outsize retain the same cleaning nozzle with the adjustable gates, only bigger – 12.6″ to be exact, which rivals most upright vacuums.
+The Outsize retains the same cleaning nozzle with the adjustable gates, only bigger – 12.6″ to be exact, which rivals most upright vacuums.

 Related: Dyson V10 vs. V11 Comparison

 Being wide helps it cover a lot of ground in fewer passes.
-It retains the same ball design, so the steering feel is the same as the Torque Drive model.
-Strangely, it possesses smoother steering on hard floors than on carpet.
+It retains the same ball design, so the steering feel is identical to the Torque Drive model.
+Strangely, it steers more smoothly on hard floors than on carpet.

 It’s one of a handful of cordless vacuums that could handle big messes like this without clogging.